kaylamsky/quizapp_project2/README.md

 - correct answers have a ding sound effect
 - wrong answers have a buzzer sound effect
 - option at the end of the quiz to play again
+- results page at the end of the 10 quiz questions that display your score

 To run our server: